Khansmira/monty/README.md

-ALX SE Foundations project on Stacks and Queues lIFO FIFO
+ALX SE Foundations project on Stacks and Queues: LIFO and FIFO